AstarNetwork/astar-docs/docs/integrations/indexers/subsquid.md

 To index ERC721 token transfers, we will need to track:

-- Token transfers
+- Token transfers.
-- Ownership of tokens
+- Ownership of tokens.
-- Contracts and their minted tokens
+- Contracts and their minted tokens.

 The `schema.graphql` file defines them like this: